 You may have heard on more than one occasion that Big Data is nothing more than business intelligence, but in a very large format.
-More data, however, does not necessarily mean it is Big Data.
+More data, however, is not a synonym of it.

-Obviously, the Big Data, needs a certain amount of data, but having a huge amount of data, does not necessarily mean that you are working on Big Data.
+Obviously, the Big Data, needs a certain amount of data, but having a huge amount of data, does not necessarily mean that you are working on this field of data.

-It would also be a mistake to think that all areas of Big Data are business intelligence.
-The Big Data, is not limited or defined by the objectives sought with that initiative.
+It would also be a mistake to think that all areas of Big Data are business intelligence since is not limited or defined by the objectives sought with that initiative.
 But it will be by the characteristics of the data itself.

-Today, we can base our decisions on the prescriptive data obtained through the Big Data.
+Today, we can base our decisions on the prescriptive data obtained through this method.
 Thanks to this technology, every action of customers, competitors, suppliers, etc, will generate prescriptive information that will range from structured and easily managed data to unstructured information that is difficult to use for decision making.

 Each piece of data, or core information, will require specific treatment.
 In addition, each type of data will require specific storage needs (the storage of an e-mail will be much less than that of a video).

-When we talk about Big Data, variety is going to mean greater uncertainty about the quality of that data and its availability.
-It will also have its implications in terms of the data sources we may have.
+When we talk about the Big D, variety is going to mean greater uncertainty about the quality of that data and its availability.
+It will also have implications in terms of the data sources we may have.

 It is very possible that Variety and Veracity would not be so relevant and would not be under so much pressure when facing a Big Data initiative if it were not for the high volume of information that has to be handled and, above all, for the velocity at which the information has to be generated and managed.